HSKWON023/Project/README.md

 ### 6.3 Discussion

-- DDIM reuses the same noise-prediction model ε_θ but changes the reverse dynamics.
+- DDIM reuses the same noise-prediction model $$ε_θ$$ but changes the reverse dynamics.
 - By using a deterministic update rule with a carefully chosen timestep subsequence, we can **trade off generation speed and image quality**.
 - This experiment shows that diffusion models can generate high-quality MNIST digits with far fewer sampling steps than the original DDPM, which is especially important in resource-limited environments (like CPU-only training).